vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 tanzu plugin download-bundle --plugin cluster@kubernetes:latest --to-tar /tmp/plugin_bundle_cluster.tar.gz
 ```

-Using `--group` and `--plugin` flag together are also supported and if specified the union of all the
+Using the `--group` and `--plugin` flags together is also supported.
+In such a case the union of all the
 plugins and plugin-groups will be downloaded.

 To migrate plugins from a specific plugin repository and not use the default